State of Bitcoin Q2 2014 Report Reveals Expanding Bitcoin Economy

 We have been working on expanding our database of key bitcoin data so that we can more closely monitor bitcoin’s progress and make forecasts on key adoption metrics, such as wallet use and merchant acceptance.

-So that you can have a quick, one-page dashboard that measures bitcoin’s progress, we are introducing our Key Bitcoin Adoption Metrics (Figure 4).
+So that you can have a quick, one-page dashboard that measures bitcoin's progress, we are introducing our Key Bitcoin Adoption Metrics (Slide 42).

-For the first time, we are also making year-end forecasts for the total number of bitcoin wallets (Figure 5) and the total number of bitcoin-accepting businesses (Figure 6).
+For the first time, we are also making year-end forecasts for the total number of bitcoin wallets (Slide 28) and the total number of bitcoin-accepting businesses (Slide 30).